Thao people: Musical Instruments

+History of the Pestle

+During the period of Taiwan under Japanese rule, Thao pestle music became increasingly intertwined with colonial tourism and state performances.
+Following infrastructure changes aimed to transform the colony from an agricultural to a more industrial based society, many Thao people were forced to relocate from their ancestral lands near the Sun Moon Lake.
+Thao performers used wooden pestles in dances and musical presentations for members of the Japanese royal family to help bring about tourism within the area, as well as at exhibitions and official celebrations in Taiwan and Japan.

+After Japanese colonial rule followed confusion within the Taiwanese population regarding national identity between the Japanese and KMT.
+As a result, the pestle and music dance continued to be utilized under the KMT through movies and other media to help bring forth national identity in Taiwan.
+It is throughout these political periods that the Thao people were often subjected to assimilation by the acting governments to within the Han population.

+Today, the Thao pestle music and dance continues to be performed in festivals and tourism activities to not only bring awareness to their traditions but to also preserve their cultural identity.

 Official recognition

-On 15 August 2001, the Executive Yuan (Council) of Taiwan officially recognized the Thao/Ngan as the tenth ethnic group among Taiwan's Indigenous peoples.
+On 15 August 2001, the Executive Yuan (Council) of Taiwan officially recognized the Thao as the tenth ethnic group among Taiwan's Indigenous peoples.
 The Thao have been mistakenly regarded as the "Tsou" (a separate and different ethnic group of Aboriginals) since the time of Japanese occupation.
-The error was caused by both a misunderstanding of the legend saying that "the ancestors of Thao were from the mountain Alishan (Mountain A Li)" and the similar pronunciation of ‘Thao/Ngan’ and ‘Tsou’.
-Thus, the domain of the Thaos/Ngans had been registered as "Tsous from the flatlands of the mountains" under the nine ethnic groups of Taiwan’s Indigenous peoples.
+The error was caused by both a misunderstanding of the legend saying that "the ancestors of Thao were from the mountain Alishan (Mountain A Li)" and the similar pronunciation of ‘Thao’ and ‘Tsou’.
+Thus, the domain of the Thaos had been registered as "Tsous from the flatlands of the mountains" under the nine ethnic groups of Taiwan’s Indigenous peoples.